Falmouth MA: Your First Beach Stop on Cape Cod

 Sea Crest Beach Hotel Bayfront Rooms Falmouth MA

 In a nutshell, the best rooms for dead-on views of the bay and magnificent sunset will be the most expensive.
 But no matter where you book, you’re within only a few steps of the beach.
-Though some chambers are muted, colorwise, others have been refreshed with bright nautical blues and greens, so if you have a preference, ask first.
+After an extensive renovation, rooms have been refreshed with bright nautical blues and greens. so if you have a preference, ask first.

 Red’s Restaurant